ShivanS93/100-days-of-code/r1-log.md

 Did not want to go through Automate the Boring Stuff so was working through my Shopping list app.
 Able to use RapidAPI/Spoonacular to parse an ingredient list.

+### R1D20

+Working on my shopping list.
+Also, looking into myworksies and creating an automation to look at the data from this website.